jejking/rprng/doc/ideas.md

 On top of that we can expose a web api that exposes the pseudo-randomness as a service.

 * /byte/stream - a stream of raw bytes from the underlying stream, chunked
-* /byte/block - a fixed size block of raw bytes, standard size 1kB, other sizes as query param ?size=2048.
+* /byte/block - a fixed size block of raw bytes, standard size 1kB, other sizes as path param /2048.
 Configurable limits
 * /?primitiveType/?collectionType - list or set of byte, char, int, float, long, double.
   * parameters ?min ?max ?size ?count (number of such collections to produce in the output)
   * JSON encoded